s0ymiranda/MPLInterpreter/README.md

 ## Features of the Interpreter

-- **Lexical Analyzer:** Currently, the interpreter includes a lexical analyzer implemented using Flex and C. This component is essential for breaking down the source code into tokens that can be processed by the interpreter.
+- **Lexical Analyzer:** Currently, the interpreter includes a lexical analyzer implemented using Flex and C. This component is essential for breaking down the source code into tokens.

 - **Simplicity and Efficiency:** The purpose of the interpreter is to facilitate the execution of instructions in the Mathematical Programming Language, making it accessible even for those with basic programming knowledge.